theexperiential/Owlette/README.md

 ### 📑 Overview

-The Configuration UI is built using the customtkinter library and is designed to manage processes and email alerts.
+The Configuration UI is built using the customtkinter library and is designed to manage processes and notifications.
 It features a dark theme and provides various functionalities like adding, removing, and reordering processes, as well as configuring email settings.

 ### 🧩 UI Components